Tshepiso Molwantwa

-Tshepiso "Sox" Molwantwa (born October 17, 1978, in Botswana) is a Botswana football striker currently playing for Notwane FC.
-He is a member of the Botswana national football team.
+Tshepiso "Sox" Molwantwa (born October 17, 1978) is a Motswana former footballer who played as a striker.
+He was a member of the Botswana national football team.

 Molwanta was part of the Botswana side at the 1995 African U-17 Championship in Mali.
 He along with his teammates were promoted to Botswana's under-23 national team and then the senior national team.